-- 24 VDC with power off, connect 24 volt DC power supply to "24" (+) and (-) terminals on the board.
-24 VAC with power off, connect one transformer secondary leg to "24" (+) and the other to the common (-) on the board, along with signal input and signal output common (-).
+1) 24 VDC - with power off, connect 24 volt DC power supply to "24" (+) and (-) terminals on the board.

+24 VAC - with power off, connect one transformer secondary leg to "24" (+) and the other to the common (-) on the board, along with signal input and signal output common (-).
 Check the wiring configuration of any other loads that may be connected to this transformer.
 Any field device connected to this transformer must use the same common.
-If you are not sure of other field device configuration, use separate transformers. - 2) If the 24 volt AC power is shared with devices that have coils such as relays, solenoids, or other inductors, each coil must have an MOV, AC Transorb, or other spike snubbing device across each of the shared coils.
-Without these snubbers, coils produce very large voltage spikes when de-energizing that can cause malfunction or destruction of electronic circuits. - 3) If the 24 volt DC power is shared with devices that have coils such as relays, solenoids, or other inductiors, each coil must have an MOV, DC Transorb, or diode placed across the coil or inductor.
+If you are not sure of other field device configuration, use separate transformers.

+2) If the 24 volt AC power is shared with devices that have coils such as relays, solenoids, or other inductors, each coil must have an MOV, AC Transorb, or other spike snubbing device across each of the shared coils.
+Without these snubbers, coils produce very large voltage spikes when de-energizing that can cause malfunction or destruction of electronic circuits.
-The cathode, or banded side of the DC Transorb or diode, connects to the positive side of the power supply.

-- 4) The secondary voltage should be isolated from earth ground, chassis ground, and neutral leg of the primary winding.
+- 3) If the 24 volt DC power is shared with devices that have coils such as relays, solenoids, or other inductors, each coil must have an MOV, DC Transorb, or diode placed across the coil or inductor.
+The cathode, or banded side of the DC Transorb or diode, connects to the positive side of the power supply. - 4) The secondary voltage should be isolated from earth ground, chassis ground, and neutral leg of the primary winding.
 Grounding should be to the system common only.
 Failure to follow these procedures can result in improper operation. - 5) You should measure the actual voltage output of the secondary.
 If the output is not fully loaded you may read a higher voltage than the circuit board can handle.

-The ARM2 does NOT isolate the input signals from the output signals.
-Use the Analog Isolation Module (AIM1or AIM2) if you need to isolate input signals from output signals.
+The ARM does NOT isolate the input signals from the output.
+Use the Analog Isolation Module (AIM1, AIM2, or AIM3) if you need to isolate the signal from the device being controlled.